CCRN COP Heading

 If your community is connected by an element other than geography, please describe (e.g. demographic, cultural group, interest group, etc.).

 For example, who are they?
 How many people do you engage with per month?
-How do people get involved?
+Why do people get involved?

 (e.g., food programs, community gardens, youth and elderly programs, addiction recovery, health services, education programs, shelter services, etc.)